 Public health students majoring in community health are not eligible for the community health minor.

-Students who successfully complete the requirements for the community health minor with a 2.5 GPA or above as well as a grade of “C” or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.
+Students who successfully complete the requirements for the community health minor with a grade of “C” or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.

 The coursework below will prepare students to take the Certified Health Education Specialist (CHES) exam.
 The CHES exam is a competency-based tool used to measure possession, application and interpretation of knowledge in the Seven Areas of Responsibility for Health Education Specialists.

 Students will take these five 3-credit courses:

 - PBHL-S120, Introduction to Community Health

 - PBHL-S220, Navigating the Maze to Healthy Living

 - PBHL-S330, Theoretical Foundations of Community Health